NSW Recycling Modernisation Fund – Plastics Technology stream

 Aims

-We are seeking proposals under the Plastics Technology stream to support projects that will increase recycling and recovery rates of hard-to-recycle plastics.
-The aims of the Plastics Technology stream are to:
+This program was co-funded by the Commonwealth Government through it’s Recycling Modernisation Fund and the NSW Government.
+The Plastics Technology stream supported projects that would increase recycling and recovery rates of hard-to-recycle plastics.
+The aim of the Plastics Technology stream was to:

-NSW will support proposals targeting all polymer types, except for polystyrene, bioplastics or PVC packaging as they are not in alignment with NSW policy directions.
-If your proposal is targeting one of these materials, please contact the Waste and Recycling Unit by email at infrastructure.grants@epa.nsw.gov.au
+NSW supported proposals targeting all polymer types, except for polystyrene, bioplastics or PVC packaging as they are not in alignment with NSW policy directions.

 Applications must relate to eligible activities and be for: